What is Miso Ramen?

 Turn off the heat until the kombu and shiitake dashi is ready.

-Once your dashi ingredients have been soaking for 30 minutes, pour the entire contents of the bowl into the pan and heat on low.
+Once your dashi ingredients have been soaked for 30 minutes, pour all the contents of the bowl into the pan and heat on low.

 Warm it through for about 5 minutes but be careful not to let it boil.